Tribal Lands Cleanup and Spill Prevention Programs

 - Emergency Response and Management

 EPA’s Superfund tribal program implements the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA or Superfund) which provides broad authority for federal program response to releases of hazardous substances.
 Under CERCLA, EPA can afford Indian tribes substantially the same treatment as states, and we work with tribes to identify and respond to eligible cleanup needs, enhance tribal participation in the cleanup process at sites impacting tribes, and provide technical assistance for effective cleanup of uncontrolled or abandoned hazardous waste sites.
 Learn more about the Superfund Program in Indian country.

 Tribal governments have distinct roles in cleanups of federal facilities under treaties with the U.S. government.
 Accordingly, EPA works in partnership with tribal governments, both at the facility level and at the national policy-making level.
 The framework for EPA tribal involvement is a tribal strategy that is designed to address the needs of—and mitigate impacts to—American Indian tribes, including Alaskan Native villages, living on or near federal facilities.
 Learn more about tribes and federal facilities.

 EPA manages the cleanup, redevelopment and revitalization of brownfield sites under the Small Business Liability Relief and Brownfields Revitalization Act (Brownfields Law).
 The Brownfields Law authorizes funding for assessment and cleanup of brownfields properties and for state and tribal response programs.
 The Brownfields Utilization, Investment and Local Development (BUILD) Act was enacted on March 23, 2018 as part of the Consolidated Appropriations Act, 2018.
 The BUILD Act reauthorized EPA’s Brownfields Program, and made amendments to the 2002 Brownfields Law.
-Learn more about the Tribal Brownfields Program.
+Learn more about the tribal Brownfields Program.